7 Inspiring Startups Combining Architecture and Tech

 Source has already garnered new investments from architects, including Bjarke Ingels and Jurgen Mayer H, and features renowned participants like Studio Gang and SHoPArchitects.
 Last year, Architizer received $7 million in Series A financing.

-What other tech-based architecture startups do you think will make an impact on the profession in the coming years?
+What other architecture and tech startups do you think will make an impact on the profession in the coming years?

 Get our best content on Architecture, Creative Strategies and Business.
 Delivered each week for free.